rzy0901/rzy0901.github.io/README.md

 + How to deploy it on github?
   1. Follow the instructions in:
      + https://github.com/peaceiris/actions-hugo
-  2. Remember change the source branch where github page works.
+  2. Remember to change the source branch where github page works.